 Our home is located in Suffolk (East Anglia, UK), one of the sunniest and driest parts of the UK.
 Our house faces 154° South (i.e. 26° to the East of South) and the main roof is inclined at 40°.
 This means it is pretty much ideally orientated for solar PV energy collection according to this orientation calculator.
 We undertook our first smart home solar installation project in October 2022 and have been really please with the benefits, savings and improvements in our quality of life.

-In 2024 we started planning our smart home extension project and it made a lot of sense to consider adding solar panels to this new roof area that projects out from the rear of our home, which faces North.
+In 2024 we started planning our smart home extension project and it made a lot of sense to consider adding solar panels to the new roof area that will project out from the rear of our home.

-The East facing part of this roof is big enough for 2 Velux windows and >2800W of solar panels.
-It will mean we start generating earlier in the day and generate more during the summer days.
+The East facing roof is big enough for a Velux window and six 405W (2430W) solar panels.
+It will mean we start generating earlier in the day and generate more during day.

-The West facing part of this roof is also big enough for 2 Velux windows and >2800W of solar panels.
-It will mean we generate much later into the evening and much more in the peak rate period.
+The West facing roof is the same size and it will mean we generate much later into the evening and thus much more during any peak rate period.

-These extra solar panels will mean we generate more energy though the summer days but, both aspects can be shaded by the existing roof in the winter months, so we plan to use Enphase microinverters again, to integrate with our existing Enphase based solar system.
+These solar panels will be partially shaded by the existing roof so we plan to use Enphase microinverters again.

-It makes a lot of sense to install a solar roof from the outset as we avoid the additional costs of the standard roof, scaffolding, bird protection mesh, etc.
+Installing a solar roof from the outset means we avoid the additional costs of the standard roof, scaffolding, bird protection mesh, etc. The additional cost is quite small and these panels will never experience perpendicular sunlight, so they will not get excessively hot.

-The main reasons for choosing an 'in roof' solution are aesthetics, the ability to integrate seamlessly with the four Velux windows (two on each side) and the ability to avoid fitting a new roof and then covering it up with solar panels.
+The main reasons for choosing an 'in roof' solution are the aesthetics and the ability to integrate seamlessly with the Velux windows.
+It also avoids fitting a new roof and then covering it up with solar panels.

-We know that in roof solar panels can be less efficient as they get hotter but, ours will not be South facing, so this will be less of an issue.
+We know that in roof solar panels can be less efficient as they get hotter but, they will not be South facing so this will be less of an issue.
 In roof solar panels are also more expensive to fit.
-With an in roof solar system, we would also not require any bird protection mesh.
+With an in roof solar system, we do not require any bird protection mesh.

 The GSE in-roof mounting system seems a popular choice.
 They use plastic trays but, they seem to work with many types and size of panels and they have also partnered with Velux.
 GSE have a list of panels that they certify to work with their mounting system.